Worlds Challenge

 Time will tell …

-The degree to which Second Life, Unity and Kuula differ is the main point of the “parallel places” experiments.
-However, the specific conclusions drawn from the exercise are mostly a topic for another time.
-The most important point to make is that, while all three platforms have strengths and weaknesses, none of them are ideal for creating an interface with the full power and breadth of the vision of the next version of a 3D interface for Cosma.
+The degree to which “Knowledge Worlds” in Second Life, Unity 3D and Kuula differ is the point of the “parallel places” experiments.
+However, the specific conclusions drawn from the exercise are a topic for another time and place.
+The most important point is that there is currently no ideal platform for creating a 3D interface with the full power and breadth of the long term vision for Cosma.

-The search is still on for a platform available to the general public that can support sufficiently high resolution, complex 3D worlds that can be embedded on a Web page and viewed with standard browsers without requiring downloads, plugins, logins or unacceptable load times.
+The search is still on for a platform available to the general public that can support sufficiently high resolution, complex and interactive 3D/360° worlds that can be embedded on a Web page and viewed with standard browsers without requiring downloads, plugins, logins or unacceptably long load times.

-The process of finding that candidate for a future software platform using the strategy of “parallel places” is actually going to start with content from Hopper’s personal Web site first and her New Media Museum web site second.
-The results of those experiments will be posted on those two Web sites.
+The process of finding that platform is actually going to start with an even smaller set of content from Hopper’s personal Web site first and her New Media Museum Web site second.
+The results of those experiments will be posted there.

-The tests of the platforms with Cosma content will only appear here after the question of the best platform is resolved.
-So, keep an eye on Hopper’s Worlds Challenge page and New Media Museum’s Virtual Museum page for updates on the progress with the ongoing experiments.
+So, keep an eye on M. E. Hopper’s Worlds Challenge page and her New Media Museum’s Virtual Museum page for updates on the progress with the ongoing experiments.

-In the meantime, Toy Worlds will be serving as 3D interfaces to
+In the meantime, Toy Worlds and Web Worlds will serve as 3D interfaces to Cosma.

 ———————————————–